commul/all4ling/content/english/docs/_index.md

 ### Zeit.shift

-Digital in yesterday’s future: Preservation, development and communication of the cultural and textual heritage of the whole of Tyrol
+Digital in yesterday’s future: Preservation, development and communication of the cultural and textual heritage of the whole of Tyrol.

 ### enetCollect

-European Network for Combining Language Learning with Crowdsourcing Techniques
+European Network for Combining Language Learning with Crowdsourcing Techniques.